Lesson 1: On the Eve of War: North vs. South

 Compare and contrast each side's strategic objectives for the war.

-Explain Great Britain's interests in the Civil War, and how they might have affected the balance of forces between the two sides.
+Examine Great Britain's interests in the Civil War, and how they might have affected the balance of forces between the two sides.